czue/pegasus-docs/upgrading.md

 4. In your new project directory, manually merge any changes you want to bring in, and commit and push the result to Github/Gitlab.
 5. Pull the changes back into your original project directory from Github/Gitlab.

+After upgrading you may also need to reinstall requirements (`pip install -r requirements.txt`), npm packages (`npm install`), etc. depending on what has changed.